Mark Hamill Reveals He Told Arnold Schwarzenegger to 'Lose His Accent'

 "Arnold Schwarzenegger asked me for advice when he was just starting out.
 I told him to lose his accent for a wider range of roles & to change his last name since no one could pronounce it," Hamill tweeted.
 "He did the opposite & became one of the biggest stars EVER😳#TrueStory."

-The 71-year-old Terminator star, however, had no hard feelings towards Hamill, replying back and telling him that he's a rule breaker.
+The 71-year-old Terminator star, however, seems to have no hard feelings towards Hamill, replying back and recalling that his guidance had good intentions.

 "Your advice was absolutely correct under any normal circumstances, and those were the rules back then," Schwarzenegger tweeted.
 "I just happen to be a rule-breaker."